“A thousand words will not leave so deep an impression as one deed.”

 Share your accomplishments

 If you don’t point out your successes, people might not notice them.
 State them matter-of-factly when they happen, knowing they’re not just your personal wins but also the team’s accomplishments.
+By keeping others appraised of your achievements and skills, you’ll illustrate that you have all the qualities of a great leader.

 Become a good follower